 You'll find Southern-inspired, refined comfort food at Peck & Plume, the restaurant at The Mayton in Cary, one of the area's most unique hotels.
 The atmosphere is relaxed with a touch of elegance—both the hotel and restaurant space are truly gorgeous.
-The menu offers plenty of gluten-free options like the eggs with local Andouille red eye sausage gravy.
+The menu offers plenty of gluten-free options like eggs with local Andouille red-eye sausage gravy.
 The shrimp and grits with an egg or the caramelized apple and toasted pecan pancakes—paired with a cocktail—all make for a great, leisurely brunch.
 Don’t forget to order a pitcher of peach Bellini or pineapple mule for the table!

 When: Sat. and Sun., 10:30am-2:30pm (open for breakfast Mon.-Sun., 8-10am)